alexamies/buddhist-dictionary/data/dictionary/dictionary-readme.txt

    Python 3 may be better but NLTK does not support Python 3 yet.
 Font support for these new characters is spotty as well and they may easily be corrupted with cut-and-paste.

+4. To detect skipped rows, create a duplicate table with no primary key constraint and then do a select statements like

+   > select count(medium_resolution) as num_dups, medium_resolution from illustrations1 group by medium_resolution having num_dups > 1;